foglienimatteo/Raytracing/Language Documentation.md

 ### Functions

 You can create your own functions inside the "src/YOUR_FUNCTIONS.jl" file and use them!
+They are essential to give the movements instructions.

 ```Julia
 FLOAT value_my_function(my_function(1.0))   # "my_function" is defined in that file